ajurry/project_euler/README.md

 Personal repository of solutions to Project Euler questions using Python

-Project Euler was used as a way to test my understanding of Python
+Project Euler was used as a way to test my understanding of Python.
+Solutions are a bit rough and ready; need to update them to reflect current understanding as some solutions are very old.